leonstel/leonstel.github.io/blogs/gmap2.md

 features, factory methods and method abstraction will accompany our road.

 ## Google Maps Instance
 First things first, what is the first step you could take for structuring google maps code?
+The answer is the google map instance, this is an instance with a singleton like feel.

 - why
     - initializes raw gmap obj